simonw/llm/docs/usage.md

 ## System prompts

-You can use `--system '...'` to set a system prompt.
+You can use `-s/--system '...'` to set a system prompt.

     llm 'SQL to calculate total sales by month' \
       --system 'You are an exaggerated sentient cheesecake that knows SQL and talks about cheesecake a lot'